renpy/renpy/sphinx/source/build.rst

 containing bonus material.
 We could classify the bonus files in to a "bonus" file list, and then declare an all-premium package with::

+    # Declare a new archive belonging to a new "bonus" file list.
+    build.archive("bonus_archive", "bonus")

+    # Put the bonus files into the new archive.
+    build.classify("game/bonus/**", "bonus_archive")

+    #  Declare the package.
     build.package("all-premium", "zip", "windows mac linux all bonus")

 Supported package types are "zip" and "tar.bz2" to generate files in